Skip to main contentArrow Right

 Fig: Descope SSO homepage

-With built-in support for multi-tenancy, partner integrations, and even identity for AI agents and MCP ecosystems, Descope helps teams unify authentication across human users, services, and intelligent agents.
+With built-in support for multi-tenancy, partner integrations, and identity for AI agents and MCP ecosystems, Descope helps teams unify authentication across human users, services, and intelligent agents.
 Its native SAML, OIDC, and SCIM support removes the friction of enterprise integrations, allowing each tenant to manage their own SSO configuration through a guided, branded experience.

 Key capabilities